phoinixgrr/sigma_connect_ha/README.md

 ---

+## How It Works

+Sigma does not offer a public or documented API.
+This integration operates via **HTML scraping**, similar to how you would inspect your alarm panel via your browser.

+We reverse-engineered the web interface used by the alarm's IP module:
+- Captured the requests and tokens during login from the browser’s developer tools
+- Reconstructed the flow in Python
+- Submit credentials through encrypted payloads
+- Select partitions and extract real-time data (status, zones, battery, etc.)

+This is a **security-by-obscurity** model on Sigma’s end.
+No real API is provided, and all logic relies on the undocumented web frontend.

+---

+---

+## Security & Token Handling

+Sigma alarm systems use a **token-based challenge-response mechanism** for login, but without HTTPS or other strong cryptographic transport.
+The token is embedded in the login form as an HTML field, and the alarm panel expects a derived password response using this token.

+Since Sigma does not expose an official API, the integration extracts this token by scraping the HTML login page.
+It then reproduces the exact JavaScript encryption logic (from the browser) in Python and submits the generated encrypted password.

+This behavior is a form of **security by obscurity**.
+While it adds some obfuscation, it provides limited real-world protection — especially as communication happens over plain HTTP.
+Therefore, for your own security:
+- Ensure your alarm system is **not exposed to the internet**.
+- Keep Home Assistant on a secure, trusted local network.

 ## Notes

-- This integration relies on **HTML scraping** due to the lack of an official API.
 - Your Home Assistant instance must be able to communicate with the Alarm IP.
-Sigma systems support IP connectivity via an additional network module: [link](https://sigmasec.gr/ixion-ip)
+- Sigma systems support IP connectivity via an additional network module: [https://sigmasec.gr/ixion-ip](https://sigmasec.gr/ixion-ip)
-- Supports **read-only** functionality for now — arming/disarming will be supported in the future.
+- Supports **full read/write** functionality:
+  - Arm (Away)
+  - Arm (Stay/Perimeter)
+  - Disarm
 - Tested with:
-  - **AEOLUS v12.0**
+  - **AEOLUS v12.0** — Sigma alarm control panel
-  - **Ixion Ver: 1.3.9**
+  - **S-PRO 32** — Sigma alarm control panel
+  - **Ixion v1.3.9** — Sigma IP communication module used for integration
 - ⚠️ No guarantees for other firmware versions.
 - It is still in alpha form.
 Chances of working in your system are slim.

 ---